Edward believes in ghosts, but has yet to meet one.

 While according to Edward, “We don’t do it for the plastics,” under his leadership, the Estipona Group been honored with a host of marketing awards, including American Advertising Federation ADDY awards and American Marketing Association ACE awards.
 In 2008, Estipona Group was awarded the prestigious Governor’s Arts Award in recognition of its support of the arts; in 2016, the agency was named “Outstanding Media Partner” in the Silver Syringe Awards, the same year Edward was named “Technology Advocate/Creative Services” in the NCET Tech Awards; and in 2017, Estipona Group was a finalist for the Governor’s Points of Light Awards, recognizing community contribution through volunteer service.

 Edward is devoted to his community and passionate about supporting its health and growth.
 And he doesn’t just talk the talk — he volunteers his time, energy and expertise on numerous community and statewide boards.
-He has served on the Community Foundation of Western Nevada Board of Directors since 2014 and recently earned an appointment to the Foundation’s Board of Trustee where he serves as Chair of the Diversity Equity and Inclusion taskforce.
-He was appointed to two consecutive terms of the Nevada Arts Council by then-Governor Brian Sandoval, finishing in 2020 when he was appointed by Governor Sisolak to serve on the Nevada Travel Commission and in 2022, to the Governor’s Workforce Development Board.
+He has served on the Community Foundation of Northern Nevada Board of Directors since 2014 and recently earned an appointment to the Foundation’s Board of Trustee where he serves as Chair of the Diversity Equity and Inclusion task force.
+He was appointed to two consecutive terms of the Nevada Arts Council by then-Governor Brian Sandoval, in 2019, he was appointed by Governor Sisolak to serve on the Nevada Travel Commission and in 2022, to the Governor’s Workforce Development Board.
 Edward is a founding member of the New Nevada Jobs Coalition, as well as a founding member of Truckee Meadows Tomorrow (TMT).
 After serving on TMT from 1997-2002, he returned to the board in 2020.
 In 2022, Ed was invited to join the Truckee Meadows Community College Institutional Advisory Council and was appointed to the Governor’s Workforce Development Board

 Edward and his sweet 90s perm graduated with a Bachelor of Science in Marketing from the University of Nevada, Reno.
 He is the father of two and happily married to his high school sweetheart.